140J1/kimura.github.io/README.md

 ## Overview

--The UPPAAL models represent clinical decision-making processes and treatment pathways implemented in UPPAAL.
+- The UPPAAL models represent clinical decision-making processes and treatment pathways implemented in UPPAAL.
--The Supplementary materials contain Supplementary Tables 1-5 and Supplementary Figures 1-3.
+- The Supplementary materials contain Supplementary Tables 1-5 and Supplementary Figures 1-3.

 ### The repository includes:
 - Supplementary materials.pdf